“Mothering through Darkness”

 If you wait until you are perfect before you get children you will probably wait forever and never get any.
 The process of becoming a parent teach you along.
 But it’s a great advantage to be grounded in who you are and to be able to handle feelings of anger and fear so that you can embrace an infant with all his variety of moods.

-At my next pregnancy I was very concerned about the birth and how I should manage.
-I got extra talks with my midwife and everything went smother.
+At my next pregnancy, I was very concerned about the birth and how I should manage.
+I got extra talks with my midwife and everything went smoother.
 Looking back I can see that I was putting too much demand on my first-born.
 I became more and more skilled at taking care of new-born babies as I soon after had two more.

 What has challenged me has been to manage strong-willed little persons.